-Data erasers - Clear contact information from the site
+Data erasers - Clear visitor information from the site

 Some data protection laws require site owners to comply when visitors request that their personal data be removed from the application.
 Data erasers are used to delete or anonymize a visitor’s data.
-They are called from the Right to be forgotten tab in the Data protection app of the Xperience by Kentico administration application.
-This guide will show you how to write a data eraser.
+They are called from the Right to be forgotten tab in the Data protection app of the Xperience by Kentico administration.
+Let’s examine the process of writing a data eraser.

 Before you start